 Summer School "Understanding and Modeling the Water-Energy-Food Nexus" in Chile

-The EduNexus Summer School “Understanding and Modelling the Water-Food-Energy Nexus” will take place on 3-6 January, 2017, in Temuco, Chile.
-The overall objectives of the summer school are: introducing to basic WEF concepts and approaches, updating Nexus learning units and data bases, bringing together students, lecturers and researchers and their network to work on methodologies and management strategies for the WEF Security Nexus on river basin scale and fostering the science-policy-society dialogue with local stakeholders on the Nexus conflicts under drought conditions.
-To illustrate Nexus related resources conflicts, a field visit to the Imperial is planned.
+The EduNexus Summer School “Understanding and Modelling the Water-Food-Energy Nexus” took place on 3-6 January, 2017, in Temuco, Chile.
+The overall objectives of the summer school were: introducing to basic WEF concepts and approaches, updating Nexus learning units and data bases, bringing together students, lecturers and researchers and their network to work on methodologies and management strategies for the WEF Security Nexus on river basin scale and fostering the science-policy-society dialogue with local stakeholders on the Nexus conflicts under drought conditions.
+To illustrate Nexus related resources conflicts, a field visit to the Imperial was conducted.

 LUCCi consortium publishs a joint publication by Springer

 A joint publication of the LUCCi project consortium will be published by the Springer Publishing House.
 The book summarizes the key findings of the five-year BMBF funded LUCCi project.
 The huge value of the LUCCi results in the development process of land and water management strategies has been strongly confirmed by local authorities.
 The Springer publication serves as a case study for Da Nang City - a rapidly growing and developing urban city, surrounded by remote areas and characterized by increasing migration and limited development.